Mixture model fitting using conditional models and modal Gibbs sampling: 'Modal' Gibbs sampling for mixture models

-The marginal likelihood $\pi(\mathbf{y}|\mathcal{M}_k)$ of a given model $\mathcal{M}_k$ can be approximated with INLA when the model is completely fitted with it.
-However, in the case of mixture models, this is not possible because INLA is combined with MCMC.
-For this reason, we need to resort to other methods to compute the marginal likelihood.

-\citet{Chib:1995} and \citet{ChibJeliazkov:2001} describe several approaches to compute the marginal likelihood of a model using the MCMC output.
+Alternatively, \citet{Chib:1995} and \citet{ChibJeliazkov:2001} describe several approaches to compute the marginal likelihood of a model using MCMC.
 They note that the marginal likelihood is the scaling constant when writing the posterior distribution using Bayes' rule.
 For mixture models, this can be written by conditioning on $\mathbf{z}$ as

 Note that this holds for any $\mathbf{z}$ but, as pointed out by \citet{Chib:1995} and \citet{ChibJeliazkov:2001}, values with a high posterior probability (or density, if $\mathbf{z}$ is a continuous random variable) are preferred since $\pi(\mathbf{z} | \mathbf{y})$ will be away from zero.
-In this case, posterior mode $ \mathbf{z^m}$ will be used to compute the log-marginal likelihood as:
+In this case, posterior mode $ \mathbf{z^m}$ could be used to compute the log-marginal likelihood as:

 Note that the first and second terms in the right hand side are the conditional marginal likelihood (for which an accurate approximation is provided by INLA) and the prior evaluated at the posterior mode of $\mathbf{z}$, respectively.
 The last term needs to be obtained from the MCMC output.
 In practice, the following approximation will be used: